thoughtbot/maybe_haskell/book/applicative/apply.md

     (getParam "email" params)
 ```

+This type checks and indeed works as expected.

-We can make this read a bit better by taking advantage of a special syntax that
+We can make this expression read a bit better by taking advantage of a special
-Haskell allows: if you surround a function with backticks, you can place it
+syntax that Haskell allows: if you surround a function with backticks, you can
-*between* it's arguments rather than in front of them.
-This is known as *infix*
+place it *between* it's arguments rather than in front of them.
+This is known as
-(vs *prefix* or *postfix*) notation:
+*infix* notation:

 ```haskell
 userFromParams :: Params -> Maybe User